vienatjeee/dns-blocklists/README.md

 ---

-### :computer: **Badware Hoster blocking - Protects against the malicious use of free host services!** <a name="hoster"></a>
+### :computer: **Badware Hoster blocking - Protects against the malicious use of host services!** <a name="hoster"></a>

-A blocklist for blocking known free hosters that also host badware via user content to prevent the use of these hosters for malicious purposes.
+A blocklist for blocking known hosters that also host badware via user content to prevent the use of these hosters for malicious purposes.

 |             | Light | Normal | Pro | Pro++ | Ultimate |
 |:-----------:|:-----:|:------:|:---:|:-----:|:--------:|